-Edith is a Nurse Practitioner, in her first year at Concerted Care Group, Baltimore.
+Edith is a nurse practitioner, in her first year at Concerted Care Group, Baltimore.
 She provides addiction assessments and addiction treatments.
-Her main focus is on Opioids.
+Her main focus is on opioids.

 She became a nurse practitioner in drug treatment and counseling because she wants to help people.
-Based on studies, she believes Opioid addiction to be a brain disease.
+Based on studies, she believes opioid addiction to be a brain disease.
 So, with intense treatment, guidance and counseling, she sees her clients succeed in treatment.

-So often, our drug treatment clients are introduced to opioids by a friend at a party.
+Most Concerted Care drug treatment clients are introduced to opioids by a friend at a party.
 Once they try it, their brain becomes addicted.
 So, they chase the drugs-heroin, prescription or any other opiates-to continue the “good feelings”.

-The Concerted Care Group provides comprehensive Opioid Addiction treatment.
+The Concerted Care Group provides comprehensive opioid addiction treatment.
 We utilize the “Whole Person, Whole Life” philosophy of substance abuse treatment.
 It integrates medical, psychological, vocational, economic, and social expertise to literally “wrap around” the patient and the patient’s lifestyle.
 It doesn’t matter if you have an opioid addiction, heroin addiction, prescription drug addiction, methadone addiction, painkiller addiction or some other substance abuse addiction.
 We treat them all and do it under one roof.

 Contact our outpatient clinic in Baltimore, Maryland at (410) 617-0142 or email at email@example.com.
 We accept patients that same day, too.